Stronger NAS with Weaker Predictors: Our Framework

-Here we analyze the generalizability of our method and demonstrate its robustness on different predictors and features.
-In predictor-based NAS, the objective of learning the predictor $\tilde{f}$ can be formulated as a regression problem~\cite{wen2019neural} or a ranking~\cite{ning2020generic} problem.
-The choice of predictors is diverse, and usually critical to final performance (e.g. MLP~\cite{ning2020generic, wei2020npenas}, LSTM~\cite{luo2018neural}, GCN~\cite{wen2019neural, chau2020brp}, Gradient Boosting Tree~\cite{luo2020neural}).
-To illustrate our framework is generalizable and robust to the specific choice of predictors, we compare the following predictor variants.
+Our framework is designed to be generalizable to various predictors and features.
+In predictor-based NAS, the objective of fitting the predictor $\tilde{f}$ is often cast as a regression~\citep{wen2019neural} or ranking~\citep{ning2020generic} problem.
+The choice of predictors is diverse, and usually critical to final performance \citep{ning2020generic, wei2020npenas, luo2018neural, wen2019neural, chau2020brp, luo2020neural}.
+To illustrate our framework is generalizable and robust to the specific choice of predictors, we compare the following predictor variants. \begin{itemize}

-\begin{itemize} \item Multilayer perceptron (MLP): MLP is the baseline commonly used in predictor-based NAS \cite{ning2020generic} due to its simplicity.
-For each weak predictor, we use a 4-layer MLP with hidden layer dimension of (1000, 1000, 1000, 1000) which is sufficient to model the architecture encoding. \item Gradient Boosting Regression Tree (GBRT): Tree-based methods have recently been preferred in predictor-based NAS \cite{luo2020neural, siems2020bench} since it is more suitable to model discrete representation of the architectures.
-For each weak predictor, we use the Gradient Boosting Regression Tree based on XGBoost \cite{chen2016xgboost} implementation consist of 1000 Trees. \item Random Forest: Random Forrest is another variant of tree-based predictor, it differs from Gradient Boosting Trees in that it combines decisions at the end instead of along each hierarchy, and thus more robust to noise.
-For each weak predictor, we use a Random Forrest consist of 1000 Forests. \end{itemize}